-• document the name of each resident's regular GP in the resident health record.
+· document the name and contact details of each resident's regular GP in the resident health record.

-- document the name of each resident's secondary GP, in the resident health record, if relevant - demonstrate that residents consistently see their regular GP.
+- document the name and contact details of each resident's secondary GP in the resident health record, if relevant - demonstrate that residents consistently see their regular GP.